Tucson

 Tip: The park entrance fee is good for both Saguaro National Park West and East.

 Red Hill Visitor Center - In the visitor center, watch a 15 min. movie, color pages of desert animals and play with stuffed animals in the Kids Corner, a touch table has samples of a desert tortoise shell, cholla skeleton, mule deer antler and javelina pelt.
-Pick up trail maps, Junior Ranger program, Discovery Pack, and walk around the small cactus garden outside.
-Click here for the schedule of naturalist led walks, including night walks.
+Pick up trail maps, Junior Ranger program, Discovery Pack, chedule of naturalist led walks, including night walks and walk around the small cactus garden outside.

 Discovery Trail - A paved half mile loop trail, perfect if you have a child in a stroller or little ones.
 Plaques explain how plants and animals adapt to the desert environment and there's lots of saguaros to see close up.
 Just walk down the trail as far as you like.